elatov/elatov.github.io/_posts/2013-04-08-extending-the-system-drive-on-windows-2008-running-as-a-kvm-vm.md

   - qemu-img resize
   - WIN2k8
 ---
 While I was writing <a href="http://virtuallyhyper.com/2013/04/deploying-a-test-windows-environment-in-a-kvm-infrastucture" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/04/deploying-a-test-windows-environment-in-a-kvm-infrastucture']);">this</a> post I first allocated 15GB for my Windows install.
 I quickly realized that after a plethora of updates that is not enough space.
-Luckily it&#8217;s pretty easy to remedy that with a two step process.
+Luckily it's pretty easy to remedy that with a two step process.

 ### 1. Increase the Underlying Hard Disk IMG file Used in KVM